AliEmreSenel/BAIStatsProject2023/README.md

 This folder contains all the plots that have been used in the pdf.

 ### 4. Stats_Project.pdf
 This file summarises the studies all of the analyses that were done.
+The source file is Stats_Project.tex